Alexey Vermeulen

 Vermeulen has become famous on the circuit for training with Sir Willie the Weiner, a long-haired miniature dachshund that he carries in a backpack.
 Willie belongs to Vermeulen's girlfriend, Sophie Linn.

 In 2022 he won the Belgian Waffle Ride California on this third attempt, beating second place Matthew Beers by over 6 minutes.

+November 4, 2023 Alexey won the Iceman Cometh in Traverse City Michigan.